-The ‘Surgic Touch’ is actually the third generation of ultrasonic bone surgery devices offered by Guilin Woodpecker medical instruments.
-Piezoelectric ultrasonic bone surgery technology works similarly to a hygienist’s piezo scaler except it is made much more powerful and refined.
+The Surgic Touch’ is the third generation of ultrasonic bone surgery devices offered by Guilin Woodpecker medical instruments.
+Piezoelectric ultrasonic bone surgery technology works similarly to a hygienist’s piezo scaler, except it is made much more powerful and refined.
 The Surgic Touch is the most useful and sophisticated unit of this instrument class ever to reach the dental market.
-This means Dr. Hawryluk can do procedures like less traumatic extractions, ‘root end’ root canals, and bone building with less pain and swelling.
-Ultimately this is a huge gain for our dental patients who we are committed to serving.
+Dr. Hawryluk uses it to do procedures like less traumatic extractions, ‘root end’ root canals, and bone-building with less pain and swelling.
+Ultimately this is a massive gain for our dental patients who we are committed to serving.

 There are a number of different tips or inserts which Dr. Hawryluk can attach to the end of the device which allows him to perform a more gentle dental extraction procedure.
 These tips are very thin, about .5mm, which can fit into the space between the tooth and bone.
 This disrupts this space and makes the tooth removal procedure much easier and less traumatic.
 This also means the bone around the tooth can be preserved which protects your facial esthetics and also facilitates the possibility for an eventual dental implant.
 In todays’s world, with modern piezo technology, no patient should have to undergo significant bone loss when removing a tooth.